sap-tutorials/sap-build-process-automation/tutorials/spa-acquire-automation-store/spa-acquire-automation-store.md

     <!-- border -->![Create Project](08.png)

-5. To see the newly created project, navigate back to **Lobby** from the top menu.
+5. To see the newly created project, navigate back to the **Lobby** from the top menu.

     <!-- border -->![Created Project](09.png)